Ankit2527/Ankit2527.github.io/_pages/cv.md

 Work experience
 ======
-* April 2020 - August 2020: Remote Research Internship
-  * Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany
+* April 2020 - August 2020: Remote Deep Learning Research Internship at Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany

+Nanoparticles occur in various environments as a consequence of man-made processes, which raises concerns about their impact on the environment and human health.
+To allow for proper risk assessment, a precise and statistically relevant analysis of particle characteristics (such as size, shape, and composition) is required and would greatly benefit from automated image analysis procedures.
+Collecting a real dataset of silicon dioxide nanoparticles is quite expensive.
+To overcome this issue, I worked on developing a Differentiable Trainable Renderer for Generative Adversarial Networks for the synthetic image rendering of silicon oxide nanoparticles under the guidance of Prof. Andreas Maier.
   <!-- * Duties included: Tagging issues -->
-  * Worked for 4 months remotely in the Pattern Recognition Lab on Differentiable Trainable Renderer for Generative Adversarial Networks which aims to learn the shaders while optimizing the scene parameters
+  * Developed a Differentiable Trainable Renderer for Generative Adversarial Networks using Mitsuba2 and PyTorch
-  * Differentiable Rendering (mitsuba 2) based Generator is used which optimizes the scene parameters (xml file) from Blender software and a Convolutional Neural Network used as a discriminator
-  * The input dataset consisted of 180 images of SiO2 particles
-  * Supervisor: Professor.
-Andreas Maier
+  * Optimized scene parameters with Adversarial Loss for Synthetic Image Rendering of Silicon dioxide nanoparticles

 * May 2019 - July 2019: Research Internship
   * Indian Institute of Technology B.H.U, Varanasi, India